Selima Ahmad

-Selima Ahmed (7 July 1960) is a Bangladeshi businessperson and politician.
-She is the vice chairperson of Nitol-Niloy Group and the founder and president of the Bangladesh Women Chamber of Commerce and Industry.
-She was elected as member of Jatiya Sangsad from Comilla-2 constituency in 2018.
-She also served as board member of state-owned Janata Bank Limited and is a former board member of Sonali Bank Limited.
+Selima Ahmed (7 July 1960 – 21 June 2026) was a Bangladeshi businesswoman and politician.
+She was the vice-chairperson of Nitol-Niloy Group and the founder and president of the Bangladesh Women Chamber of Commerce and Industry.
+She was elected as a member of Jatiya Sangsad from Comilla-2 constituency in 2018.
+She also served as board member of state-owned Janata Bank Limited and was a board member of Sonali Bank Limited.

 In 2014, Ahmad received the Oslo Business for Peace Award for her contributions in the Business sector.
-She is a Global Ambassador of The International Alliance for Women and former Course Teacher of MBA class in University of Dhaka.
+She was a Global Ambassador of The International Alliance for Women and Course Teacher of MBA classes at the University of Dhaka.

-Early life and education
+Early life

 Selima Ahmad was born to A. K. M. Fazlul Huq and Rahima Huq.

 Career

-Ahmad is vice chairperson of the Nitol-Niloy Group.
+Ahmad was vice-chairperson of the Nitol-Niloy Group.
 This group is one of the reputed business houses and has 26 companies.
 Of them, six are joint ventures and three are public companies.
 It has presence in automobiles, cement, paper, real estate, electronics and financial services.